arothweiler/ritekit-api-call/README.md

 # Ritekit Auto Hashtag

-> Simple Page Application for creating auto hashtags with RiteKit API
+> Simple Page Application for creating auto hashtags with RiteKit API.
+Was created with a help of a friend.

 ## Project Setup